 Most girls like us are proportionally larger than cisgender girls.
 As a result, some of the jewelry designed for cis-girls is proportionally too small for us.
 So when I shop for jewelry, I shop for jewelry that is bigger rather than smaller.

 If you have any questions about my secrets or anything else, please ask (stana-stana at sbcglobal.net).
-In another Femulate, I will deal with the second part of Paula's comment and discuss my favorite on-line shopping sites.

 (Thanks to InStyle.com for helping me bring out my secrets.)

 Caveat Emptor: This post is an edited rerun from two years ago